 Measures of Reflectance

-If we could always measure or model the complete BRDF of a surface our radiative transfer problems would be solved.
+The bi-directional reectance distribution function (BRDF), which tells us everything we need to know about how a surface reﬂects light.
+As the name suggests, the BRDF describes how light incident onto a surface in any incident direction is reﬂected into any reﬂected direction.
+As explained on the BRDF page, this function in general depends on the incident directions , reﬂected directions , and wavelength (and in general on the state of polarization, which is ignored for the moment).
+If we could always measure or model the complete BRDF of a surface the problem of specifying surface boundary conditions in radiative transfer simulations would be solved.
 However, measuring even a partial BRDF for a few values of is a diﬃcult and tedious task in the laboratory and is almost never attempted in the ocean.
 Of course, everyone wants to have some easily made (compared to a BRDF) measure of surface reﬂectance that, with appropriate assumptions, can be used to describe the optical properties of the surface.
 This leads us to various other reﬂectances and quantities derived from the BRDF.

-There are many deﬁnitions of ”albedo.”
+There are many deﬁnitions of “albedo.”
 Hapke (1993) deﬁnes bolometric, Bond, geometric, hemispherical, normal, physical, plane, single-scattering, and spherical albedos, as well as an albedo factor.
-Not a single one of these albedos corresponds to how albedo is deﬁned in Light and Water (1994) (page 193).
-Fortunately, oceanographers do not have to deal with all of these albedos, but we should clarify a point that can cause confusion when reading papers on reﬂectance (which sometimes just say, ”...and the albedos is...” without telling you which one they are using).
+Not a single one of these albedos corresponds to how albedo is deﬁned in Light and Water (1994) (page 193) and commonly used in optical oceanography.
+Fortunately, oceanographers do not have to deal with all of these albedos, but we should clarify a point that can cause confusion when reading papers on reﬂectance, which sometimes just say, “...and the albedo is...” without telling you which one they are using.

 Optical oceanographers generally think of the albedo as being the ratio of the upwelling plane irradiance to the downwelling plane irradiance, for whatever conditions of incident lighting you have in nature at the time of measurement.
 (This is how the albedo is deﬁned in Light and Water.)
 This is what you need to know to compute an energy balance in the ocean, for example.
 Thus the oceanographers’ albedo is the same as the irradiance reﬂectance .